Beijing Fun Fact – Beijing is one of the Four Great Ancient Capitals of China

-The Forbidden City is a tourist hot spot and there are hundreds if not thousands all around us, which made it overwhelming and sometimes difficult to enjoy.
-I had not conducted any research before going to the Forbidden City and did not realise there is one way in and way out but what we later discovered there different exit points thoughout the city.
+The Forbidden City is a tourist hot spot, and there are hundreds if not thousands all around us, which made it overwhelming and sometimes confusing to enjoy.
+I had not conducted any research before going to the Forbidden City and did not realise there is one way in and way out but what we later discovered there are different exit points throughout the city.

-Before you walk into the Forbidden City you start at Tian’anmen Square which literally is a large CLEAN square and I mean clean, as mentioned in my previous post a lot of staring and photos ops were taken of myself and the group.
-It was amazing to be standing in this square of where the Tian’anmen Tank Man once stood, it just left me in awe.
-While out in the square there were a lot of school children and what stood out for me was, they were dressed exactly the same and walked/marched in such unison and precision there was no lagging child or a child out of line it was pretty amazing and I can never forget.
+Before you walk into the Forbidden City you start at Tian’anmen Square which is a sizeable CLEAN square, and I mean clean, as mentioned in my previous post a lot of staring and photos ops were taken of myself and the group.
+It was amazing to be standing in this square of where the Tian’anmen Tank Man once stood; it just left me in awe.
+While out in the square there were a lot of school children and what stood out for me was, they were dressed the same and walked/marched in such unison and precision there was no lagging child or a child out of line it was pretty amazing, and I can never forget.

-In the approach to the Forbidden City there is an extremely large portrait of Chairman Moa, till this day I am adamant the eyes followed me around.
-I appreciate it is an optical illusion but this made me really uncomfortable upon entering the Forbidden City.
+In the approach to the Forbidden City, there is a massive portrait of Chairman Moa, till this day I am adamant the eyes followed me around.
+I appreciate it is an optical illusion, but this made me uncomfortable upon entering the Forbidden City.

-I enjoyed the outer and inner court seeing the different rooms and how emperors lived, with such wealth but, it got very boring and crowded and after a while everything looked the same.
-I just couldn’t understand why there was so many rooms/homes within this city and it appeared to be over decorated.
-Do not get me wrong it is still magnificent to see the designs and styles of what they had then but it just got boring after a while and I got fed up fighting with the crowd to see what was behind the wall.
+I enjoyed the outer and inner court seeing the different rooms and how emperors lived, with such wealth but, it got very dull and crowded, and after a while, everything looked the same.
+I couldn’t understand why there was so many rooms/homes in this city and it appeared to be over decorated.
+Do not get me wrong it is still magnificent to see the designs and styles of what they had then, but it just got boring after a while, and I got fed up fighting with the crowd to see what was behind the wall.

 Great Wall of China

-Surprisingly, the Wall was not as busy as the Forbidden City and Tian’anmen Square so I was able to enjoy it a lot more.
-The first struggle I had was climbing up the steps, they came up just below my knee.
-Now I am not a tall person as my blog name suggests I am only 5ft 1, taking each step was struggle and at one point one of the steps was steeper than my knee and I literally had to climb over the step.
-Once I reached the wall my vertigo hit and I literally stuck to the middle so I didn’t have to look over the edges but eventually I overcame it and continued to explore the wall as much as I could.
-I would highly recommend anyone going and I would love to do it again but hike more of the wall which is permissible and enjoy the views from the Wall.
+Surprisingly, the Wall was not as busy as the Forbidden City and Tian’anmen Square, so I was able to enjoy it a lot more.
+The first struggle I had was climbing up the steps; they came up just below my knee.
+Now I am not a tall person as my blog name suggests I am only 5ft 1, taking each step was a struggle and at one point one of the steps was steeper than my knee, and I had to climb over the step.
+Once I reached the wall my vertigo hit, and I stuck to the middle so I didn’t have to look over the edges, but eventually, I overcame it and continued to explore the wall as much as I could.
+I would highly recommend anyone going, and I would love to do it again but hike more of the wall which is permissible and enjoy the views from the Wall.

-During the night we stopped by a street food market and tried a number of delicacies including a scorpion.
+During the night we stopped by a street food market and tried some delicacies including a scorpion.
 Taste like prawns I think.